Over 96% of Santa Fe students access digital learning

 The district hopes to close the gap through a partnership with the city of Santa Fe.

 The City Council on Wednesday approved an agreement with Santa Fe Public Schools to install free public Wi-Fi in parking lots at Sweeney, Kearny, E.J.
-Martinez and Atalaya elementary schools, Aspen Community Magnet School, Nina Otero Community School and El Camino Real Academy, as well as at public libraries and the Genoveva Chavez Community Center.
+Martinez and Atalaya elementary schools; Aspen Community Magnet School; Nina Otero Community School; and El Camino Real Academy.
+Wi-Fi also will be available outside public libraries and the Genoveva Chavez Community Center.

 Ryan said the district also is waiting on two orders of a total of 450 hot spots that can turn a student's cellphone signal into an internet connection.